bradley/AFRocketClient/README.md

+# About this Fork

+AFNetworking's AFRocketClient seems to be very much still in its early stages at the time of this writing (Dec.
+19, 2013) and its documentation sadly does not comply with its actual implementation.
+This fork is an effort to remedy some of its pitfalls -- A playground before attempting to contribute to AFRocketClient's main repo. :hurtrealbad:

 # AFRocketClient

 [Rocket](http://rocket.github.io) is a technique for building real-time functionality on top of REST web services that leverages web standards like [Server-Sent Events](http://dev.w3.org/html5/eventsource/) and [JSON Patch](http://tools.ietf.org/html/rfc6902).